Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Partitioned calibration error and grouping-based calibration

 Calibration methods can be designed from the perspective of minimizing the corresponding PCE.
 For instance, histogram binning\cite{on_calib_icml17} adjusts the predicted probabilities within each bin to the mean of the true probabilities in that bin.
 On the other hand, Bayesian Binning into Quantiles (BBQ)\cite{bbq_aaai15} calibration involves setting multiple distinct bin counts and then obtaining a weighted average of the predictions from histogram binning for each bin count, effectively encompassing scenarios with multiple partitions in the PCE.
 However, existing methods rely on binning and calibration based solely on model output probabilities.
 Our proposed PCE suggests that the partitioning approach can depend not only on the predicted probabilities but also on the information in input $x$ itself.
 This would significantly enhance the flexibility of the partitions.

 To facilitate implementation, we begin by imposing certain constraints on the range of outputs from the grouping function.
-We denote the number of partitions by $U=|\mathcal{P}|$, and we assume that all data can be partitioned into $K$ groups.
-The output of the grouping function $g$ takes the form of a one-hot encoding, where if $x$ belongs to the $i$-th group, $g(x)_i=1$, while all other $g(x)_j=0$.
+We denote the number of partitions by $U=|\mathcal{P}|$ (each partition corresponds to a specific grouping function as defined in Definition \ref{def:partition}), and we assume that all data can be partitioned into $K$ groups.
+The output of the grouping function $g$ takes the form of a one-hot encoding, where if $x$ belongs to the $i$-th group, $g(x)_i=1, 0<i<K$, while all other $g(x)_j=0, j\ne i$.
 And $G_i = \{x|g(x)_i=1\}$ is the $i$-th group.
 Under these conditions, the expression for PCE can be formulated as follows:

 From the above equation, it is evident that for each group $G_i$, we can learn a calibration function $f_{G_i}$ specific to that group, which aims to minimize the calibration error within the group $G_i$.

 In this paper, we employ the temperature scaling method as the learning approach for the calibration function within each group.
-Specifically, temperature scaling involves adding a learnable temperature parameter $\tau$ to the logits $o(x)$ (i.e., the input to the softmax function) of the model and applying it to a group, resulting in the following form:
+Specifically, temperature scaling involves adding a learnable temperature parameter $\tau$ to the logits $o(x)$ (i.e., the input to the softmax function) of the model and applying it to a group, resulting in the following form of grouping loss: